 Winter Couscous Bowl

-2 c. sweet potatoes, peeled and cut into small cubes
+- 2 cups sweet potatoes peeled and cut into small cubes

-Heat oven to 400 degrees.
-In a large saucepan over medium heat, toast the pine nuts until golden and fragrant.
-Make sure to check them frequently, so they don’t burn.
-Meanwhile, toss the peeled and diced sweet potatoes with 1 T. oil, honey and cinnamon.
+Heat oven to 400 degrees F. Toss the peeled and diced sweet potatoes with 1 T. oil, honey and cinnamon.
 Spread evenly on a rimmed baking sheet and roast for 30-35 minutes, or until fork-tender.
 Stir at least once during cooking time.
+Remove from oven.

 After the pine nuts have toasted, remove them to a glass bowl.
 To same saucepan, add 1 cup water, 1 T. oil and 1/2 t. salt.
 Bring to a boil, add 1 c. of couscous.
 Remove from heat, stir well, cover tightly with lid and let sit for 5 minutes.
 Fluff with fork and cover until ready to use.

 While couscous is cooking, heat a large stock pot over medium-high heat.
 Add 1 cup water, kale and 1/2 t. salt.
 Cover pot and steam for 5 minutes.
 Uncover pot, stir well and cook for 5 more minutes, or until kale is nice and tender.
 It will shrink greatly!
-Remove from heat and stir the couscous, sweet potatoes and pine nuts directly in the stock pot with the kale.
+Remove from heat and drain the water off the kale.
+Stir the couscous, sweet potatoes and pine nuts directly in the stock pot with the cooked kale.

-Serve topped with pomegranate seeds and crumbled feta cheese.
+Divide the mixture evenly among four bowls.
+Serve each bowl topped with pomegranate seeds and crumbled feta cheese.